Course IntroductionThis module starts us thinking about secondary sources, and their viewpoints.

 - to practice discussing the evidence to support that argument

-- to begin discussing/debating these issues in your forum
+- to begin discussing/debating these issues in your seminar

-History is always changing.
+History, then, is always changing - not the past, it's fixed - but just our ability to interpret it changes with the evidence we look at and how we interpret that evidence.
 While the very basics of a story seldom change, the meaning of the story can change dramatically based on the questions the historian asks, the evidence they look at, how they interpret that evidence, whether they agree with how other historians have interpreted that evidence.

 This means that there are different versions of most histories.
 It does not mean that people can simply have an opinion – they still need evidence to support the position – but it does mean that historians debate which versions are better, who has the best evidence, how best to understand the story.